VanitaDhanagar/btp-kyma-day2-operations/documentation/observe/monitor-kyma-in-dynatrace/README.md

 In case you are using **Dynatrace trial environment**, this step is slightly different.
 Navigate to **Infrastructure** > **Kubernetes** > **Connect automatically via Dynatrace Operator**, fill in necessary information and follow the steps.

-Once the Dynatrace Operator was installed, you can configure the Kubernetes integration via **Settings** > **Cloud and virtualization** > **Kubernetes**:
+Once the Dynatrace Operator was installed, you can configure the Kubernetes integration via **Infrastructure** > **Kubernetes** > select the connected Kubernetes cluster, which leads to the monitoring page of newly added cluster.
+Then click on the **...** on the top right corner > select **Settings**

 ![](images/dynatrace_settings.png)

+You can test connection from Dynatrace to your Kubernetes cluster by clicking on button "Test Connection".
+It should return "Successfully connected to the Kubernetes API".

-Make sure following settings are switched on:
+Make sure following settings are switched on and click on "Save Changes":

+- Connect containerized ActiveGate to local Kubernetes API endpoint
-- Monitor workloads, pods and namespaces
+- Monitor Kubernetes namespaces, services, workloads and pods.
 - Monitor annotated Prometheus exporters
 - Monitor events
-- Opt in to the Kubernetes events integration for analysis and alerting
+- Filter events
+- Include important events

 Now you have successfully deployed Dynatrace Operator.
 Next we will enable inject metrics from Istio/Envoy and Kyma system metrics into Dynatrace.